jlxip/RealDRAM/README.md

 * **Bit** (`0`) or **byte** (`1`).
 Whether this NAND affects a single bit or the whole byte pointed by the address.
 * **Other** (`0`) or **itself** (`1`).
 If this NAND's origin is the same as the destination.
 That is, NANDing to itself.
 * **HI**, **MID**, and **LO**.
 Three bits used in bit NANDs, they indicate the bit to touch, so `010` = third bit STARTING FROM THE RIGHT.
 In byte NANDs they are not checked, so (hint) they can be used to store whatever you want.
 * **Orig D/I** and **Dest D/I**.
-If the origin and/or the destination are direct addresses (0) or indirect (1), much like with the branch.
+If the origin and/or the destination are direct addresses (`0`) or indirect (`1`), much like with the branch.

 The next two bytes contain the address of the origin, and if the NAND is not to itself, the following two have the destination.

 NAND is the only instruction that updates the flag, which is set to the result of the operation in bit NANDs.
-In byte NANDs, the OR of all the resulting bits is performed.
+In byte NANDs, it's the OR of all the resulting bits.

 For example, `101010000000000000000000`.
 Its bytes would be `10101000 11111111 00000000`, the opcode indicates `NAND-BIT-ITSELF-2`, and the address is `0x00FF`.
 So, if that address contains `0x00`, the result would be `0x04`.
 The flag would be `1`, as `NAND(0, 0)=1`.